phaustin/quantecon-example/book/docs/need_for_speed.md

 ## Scientific Libraries

-Let\'s briefly review Python\'s scientific libraries, starting with why we need them.
+Let's briefly review Python's scientific libraries, starting with why we need them.

 ### The Role of Scientific Libraries